rtm/human-css-colors/README.md

     npm install --save-dev rtm@human-css-colors

-Then, in some file that postCSS will process:
+Then, in some file that a CSS processor will process:

     @import "@rtm/human-css-colors";